Who We Are

 Lead for Faculty Development

 Dan Ray is the Lead for Faculty Development for the Advancing Quality Teaching team in the Carnegie Math Pathways.
-In this role, Dan provides improvement science and analytics support to the Pathways’ faculty professional development structures and activities, including leading the continuous improvement of the faculty support program for new Pathways faculty.
-He has taught mathematics at the community college and high school level and has a B.S. in applied Mathematics.
+In this role, Dan provides improvement science and analytics support to the Pathways’ faculty professional development structures and activities.
+Dan also helps network institutions and faculty implement Pathways courses and learn from each other as part of the Networked Improvement Community.
+He has taught mathematics at the community college and high school level and has a B.S. in Applied Mathematics.

 Instructional System Support Coordinator